WHY DO WE NEED TO CONSIDER OFFSHORE WIND IN THE BUNBURY GEOGRAPHE REGION?

 MAKING A SUBMISSION

-The Federal Department of Climate Change, Energy the Environment and Water is currently seeking feedback on the suitability of the proposed offshore wind zone as indicated in the diagram below.
+The Federal Department of Climate Change, Energy the Environment and Water sought feedback on the suitability of the proposed offshore wind zone as indicated in the diagram below.
+The public consultation period opened on 20 February 2024 and closed on 3 May 2024.

 Offshore Wind 2